-We are offering three new study circles for the 2022 season.
-See below for more information including how to sign-up.
-Space is limited to keep the groups small.
-Deadline for sign-ups is Friday, January 7th, 2021 at 5pm.
+We offered three new study circles for the 2022 season.
+See below for more information about them, including how to sign-up.
+Please note that space is purposely limited to keep the groups small and we hope to add additional groups in 2023.

 Urban Farmer Study Circle (NEW!): For urban farmers in DC/PG County.
 This group will be facilitated by Myeasha Taylor, Farm Production Manager at Black Yield Institute, and will offer a mixture of virtual and in person opportunities for farmers to share best practices, troubleshoot challenges, network, and build partnerships.
-To learn more and sign-up, contact Samaria King at email@example.com.
+To learn more and sign-up, contact info@futureharvest,.org

 Baltimore Study Circle. *FULL* Consists of cut flower farmers growing on 1/2-2 acres.
 Questions?
-Contact Niamh Shortt at firstname.lastname@example.org.
+Contact firstname.lastname@example.org

 Delmarva Study Circle. *FULL* Consists of vegetable and livestock farmers growing on 1-35 acres.
 Questions?
-Contact Niamh Shortt at email@example.com.
+Contact email@example.com